Oracle Materialized Views

 Refresh Log When DML changes are made to master table data, Oracle Database stores rows describing those changes in the materialized view log and then uses the materialized view log to refresh materialized views based on the master table.
 This process is called incremental or fast refresh.
 Without a materialized view log, Oracle Database must re-execute the materialized view query to refresh the materialized view.
 This process is called a complete refresh.
 Usually, a fast refresh takes less time than a complete refresh.

-Refresh Types COMPLETE REFRESH
+Refresh Types

-FAST REFRESH
+COMPLETE REFRESH FAST REFRESH

 Simple Materialized View Each row in the materialized view can be mapped back to a single row in a source table.

 Snapshot The keyword SNAPSHOT is supported in place of MATERIALIZED VIEW for backward compatibility.
+In 11g and 12c it can be ignored.

 Using Index The USING INDEX clause allow establishing values for INITRANS and STORAGE parameters for the default index used to maintain the materialized view.
 If USING INDEX is not specified, then default tablespace values are used.
 The default index is used to speed up incremental (FAST) refresh of the materialized view.